-- Expression of a specific receptor protein (called the Duffy antigen) on your red blood cells that will allow the P. vivax malaria parasite to infect your red cells. - Levels of an enzyme called G6PDH, sickle cell anaemia and thalassaemia (disorders of the red blood cells).
-These conditions affect your susceptibility to malaria infection. - Infection with hepatitis B, hepatitis C, HIV, as these conditions can affect your immune response.
-If you test positive to any of these, we will let you know and offer to refer you for treatment. - Infection with two other common viral infections called CMV and EBV.
+- Expression of a specific receptor protein (called the Duffy antigen) on your red blood cells that is necessary for the P. vivax malaria parasite to infect your red cells. - Levels of an enzyme called G6PD, sickle cell anaemia and thalassaemia (disorders of the red blood cells).
+These conditions affect your susceptibility to malaria infection. - Infection with hepatitis B, hepatitis C and HIV, as these conditions can affect your immune response.
+If you test positive to any of these, we will let you know and arrange for a repeat test.
+With your consent we may also report positive results to your GP and offer to refer you for further investigation/treatment.
+We will repeat these tests on day 96 post-malaria challenge. - Infection with two other common viral infections called CMV and EBV.
 This will provide us with further information about your immune response to infection.
+We will only repeat testing for CMV and EBV antibodies at day 96 post-challenge, if these tests were negative at screening.

-To avoid repeated testing, if you are not enrolled into this study and apply to enter another study conducted by the Jenner Clinical Trials Group based at the CCVTM the screening blood results may be used in that study, where appropriate.
+To avoid repeated testing, if you are not enrolled into this study and apply to enter another study conducted by the Jenner Clinical Trials Group based at the CCVTM the screening blood results may be used in that study, where appropriate and with your consent.